 Our main finding is that these three policies account for about 1/5 of Korea's catch-up in manufacturing GDP per worker.
 If duty-free imported inputs and capital goods are allowed for domestic production, as well, the policies can account for almost 1/3 of the catch-up.
 In this latter case, aggregate TFP growth accounts for more than 60 percent of the catch-up.
 We also find an interaction effect among these policies; the combined effect on Korea's per worker is about twice as large as the sum of the effects of each individual policy.
 The trade reforms explain too much of Korea's trade and vertical specialization growth, however.
-Further experiments show that access to imported investment goods, as well as multiple stages of production and the additional specialization this engenders, are quantitatively significant in generating the above findings.
+Further experiments show that access to imported investment goods, as well as a world of multiple stages of production, are quantitatively significant in generating the above findings.

 We briefly describe two useful extensions.
-The first would be to study the effects of fiscal and financial reforms also oriented to exporters.
-This would require a setting in which distortions other than trade distortions are present.
+The first would be to study the effects of the trade policy reforms under the set of distortions that Korea faced in 1963.
+The effects of the reforms in an otherwise un-distorted economy could be quite different from the effects of reforms in a distorted economy.
 The second would be to expand the model beyond manufacturing by including primary commodities and services, either separately or jointly.
 This would enable the quantitative analysis to provide a more balanced and complete assessment of the role of trade policies in explaining Korea's growth miracle.